Here is our android Headunit ROM F.A.Q

 Slow

-ROM is much slower to access than RAM but has one redeeming feature.
-When the power goes off, the memory stays stored.
-This is an ideal memory to keep apps on.
+ROM is much slower to access than RAM but has one redeeming feature: When the power goes off, the memory stays stored.
+This makes it ideal for keeping apps on.
 You wouldn’t want to download all your apps each time the power is disconnected from the Android headunit.

 Uses for ROM